noiseprotocol/noise_spec/noise.md

 DH key pair.
 The static keypair is a long-term key pair that exists prior to the protocol.
 Ephemeral key pairs are short-term key pairs that are typically used for a single handshake.
-Noise also allows pre-shared ephemeral key pairs that may be used for multiple handshakes.
+Noise also allows pre-shared ephemeral key pairs that may be used across multiple handshakes.

 2.5.
 DH functions and ciphersets
 ---------------------------------